Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 * EventProcessorClient environment
   * What is the machine(s) specs processing your Event Hub?
   * How many instances are running?
+  * What is the max heap set (i.e. -Xmx)?
+* What is the average size of each EventData?
+* What is the traffic pattern like in your Event Hub? (i.e. # messages/minute and if the EventProcessorClient is always busy or there are slow traffic periods.)
 * Repro code and steps
   * This is important as we often cannot reproduce the issue in our environment.
 * Logs.
 We need DEBUG logs, but if that is not possible, INFO at least.
 Error and warning level logs do not provide enough information.
 The period of at least +/- 10 minutes from when the issue occurred.